Bostwick's, Olde Towne and Jackie

 Our Downtown Queen

-On a steamy, summer afternoon in 2020, I don my COVID-19 preventative mask and walk to the wide entrance of Olde Towne Mall, eager to snap a few photos and meet with community icon, Jackie Wood.
+On a steamy, summer afternoon I enter the beautiful, spacious Olde Towne Mall, a piece of our history, yet still an active space, eager to snap a few photos and meet with community icon, Jackie Wood.

 Jackie manages this historic office building on Main Street in downtown Janesville.
 The location holds an amazingly rich history of successful retail in the heart of our community’s original business district, beginning with J.M.
 Bostwick’s dry goods store.
 I’m excited to learn some new things from Jackie.